nicolasCastro/easy-list/README.md

 [![](https://jitpack.io/v/nicolasCastro/easy-paged-list.svg)](https://jitpack.io/#nicolasCastro/easy-paged-list)

-Easy way to use paging android library with any datasource (retrofit, room, realm, json, static data, etc..) in a few steps.
+Easy way to use paging android library with any datasource (Retrofit, Room, Realm, Json, static data, etc..) in a few steps.

 ## How to use